jonmiles/react-performance-tests/README.md

 ## Conclusion

-React.js certainy faster the jQuery and direct DOM manipulation approach, in fact nearly twice as fast.
+React was certainly faster the jQuery and direct DOM manipulation approach, in fact nearly twice as fast.
 In a way that was to be expected, as jQuery has no fancy update implementation (e.g. Shadow DOM +diff) and literally rebuilds the entire grid on each render.

 What I wasn't necessarily expecting was that Angular.js would be at least as fast, or faster (in the sample results above).
-Yet over many test, over many days, the results were always the same with no noticable difference between React and Angular in terms of time taken to render updates.
+Yet over many test, over many days, the results were always the same with no noticeable difference between React and Angular in terms of time taken to render updates.